RoyalIcing/Orb/site/readme.md

 - Mobile
 - Desktop

-So Orb doesn't generate boilerplate JavaScript code or bindings to a hosted service.
+So Orb doesn't generate boilerplate JavaScript bindings or plug into a hosted service.

-Instead it uses light weight conventions that can integrate into any platform.
+Instead it uses lightweight conventions that let it integrate into any platform.

-That way you can write once, and install anywhere.
+That way you can write once, and deploy anywhere.